graezykev/ts-eslint-standard-js/steps.md

 }
 ```

-# VS Code ESLint extension
+## VS Code ESLint extension

+use `pnpm lint` and `pnpm format` to check and format your code can be very laborious job, you can do them by integrating with ESLint VS Code extension.

-search and install `dbaeumer.vscode-eslint` on the Extensions pannel
+search `dbaeumer.vscode-eslint` on the Extensions pannel and install it.

-show error on editing
+you'll see error shown on editor

 ## Auto format on save